 - Prototypes for transforming static designs into clickable prototypes

 - Freehand for capturing feedback throughout the product design process

 - Boards for telling stories and sharing files

 - Inspect for turning prototypes into design specs

-- Public share links for making documents viewable to anyone that needs them
+- Public share links for making documents viewable to anyone who needs them

-This release represents an initial set of capabilities that we’ll be continually adding to, so please let us know what works well, what doesn’t, and any ideas you may have on how to improve the overall experience.
+This release represents an initial set of capabilities that we’ll be continually adding to and evolving, so please let us know what works well, what doesn’t, and any ideas you may have on how to improve the overall experience.